 Physiotherapy diagnosis

 Our physiotherapists are experts in human anatomy and movement with the necessary experience to diagnose a serious injury to your tibia and shin.
-If we suspects a fracture, you will be referred for x-rays and an orthopaedic surgeon if necessary.
-Even if you had a broken tibia in the past and you are still struggling with lower leg pain, we can accurately diagnose your problem, identify the relationship with the known history and develop a treatment plan.
-Sometimes your pain is directly related or completely different issues.
+Even if you had a broken tibia in the past and you are still struggling with lower leg pain, we can accurately diagnose your problem, identify the relationship with the known history, and develop a treatment plan.
+Sometimes your pain is directly related to a past injury, but it could easily be a new issue.

 X-rays

-X-rays are effective to show the bone integrity and alignment of your ankle, knee or shin bone.
+X-ray imaging is an effective way to show the bone integrity and alignment of your ankle, knee, or shin bone.
 This is the cheapest fastest way to visualize and rule out a fracture.
-The fracture site, size of fragments, separation and location is crucial to determine the treatment approach.
+The fracture site, size of fragments, separation, and location are crucial to determine the treatment approach.

 Diagnostic ultrasound

-Diagnostic ultrasound is the second option if X-rays are clean.
-However, it can be very useful to identify signs of a stress fracture by looking for bone bruising, bone oedema, periosteal thickening and even rule out muscle tears, tendon ruptures or ligament sprains.
+Diagnostic ultrasound is the second option if your X-rays show no abnormalities.
+It can be useful to identify signs of a stress fracture by looking for bone bruising, bone oedema, and periosteal thickening, and even rule out muscle tears, tendon ruptures, or ligament sprains.

 If you need an ultrasound, your physio will refer you.